 - 1/4 tsp salt $0.02

-Tear the kale leaves from the stems.
-Cut the leaves into thin slices and then rinse well under cool water (in a colander).
+Rinse the kale well in a colander under cool running water.
 Allow the kale to drain as you prepare the rest of the salad.

-Wash the apple and chop it into chunks.
+Wash the apple and slice it into thin wedges, or dice it into cubes.
 Roughly chop the walnut halves.
-Make sure the kale is as dry as possible and then combine it in a large bowl with the apples, walnuts, and raisins.
-Pour the dressing on top, starting with half, and toss to coat.
+Make sure the kale is as dry as possible and then add it to a large bowl along with the apples, walnuts, and raisins.
+Starting with just half, drizzle the dressing over the salad and toss to coat.
 Add more dressing as desired (I used the whole batch).

 Step By Step Photos

 Now it’s time to make the AH-MAZING dressing.
-Just add the olive oil, apple cider vinegar, dijon mustard, one clove of peeled garlic, salt, and pepper to a blender.
+Just add 1/3 cup olive oil, 1/4 cup apple cider vinegar, 1.5 Tbsp Dijon mustard, one clove of peeled garlic, 1/4 tsp salt, and some freshly cracked pepper to a blender.

 Now chop the toppings.
-I cut the apple into small cubes, but you can do whatever you like.
-I roughly chopped the walnuts because smaller pieces mean more in every bite… but pieces that are *too* small means not enough texture.
+I sliced the apple into thin wedges, but you could also dice it.
+Roughly chop 1/2 cup walnuts because smaller pieces mean more in every bite… but pieces that are *too* small means not enough texture.
 Find the happy medium.
 The raisins are already the perfect size.

 Before you build the salad, make sure that kale is as dry as possible.
 Shake the water off and if you’re feeling like an over achiever, get in there with a paper towel to absorb some more.
 Put the kale in a large bowl, add the apples, walnuts, and raisins.
-Pour the dressing on, starting with half, and toss to coat.
-Add more dressing as desired.
-I desired ALL of it. ;D
+Pour the dressing on, starting with just half, then toss to coat.
+Add more dressing if desired.
+I desired ALL OF IT. ;D